thowfeeksalim/classic-dice-game/README.md

 # classic-dice-game
-The Classic Dice Game With Some Extra Features.
+The Dice Game With Some Extra Features.
 Try it